derby-developers/api_doc/source/index.html.md

 id | user id
-email | email address, can be blank screen_name | name to be shown to other users authentication_token | token for authentication to chat first_name |
+email | email address, can be blank screen_name | name to be shown to other users authentication_token | token for authentication to chat ONLY first_name |
 last_name |
 birth_date | format: YYYY-MM-DD